 5. Not Drinking Enough Water

 Does drinking water help your skin?
 Although we’re supposed to drink at least 8 glasses a day, not all of us actually do so.
 If you’re not drinking enough, you may be causing your skin to dry without even realizing it.
 Staying properly hydrated is important for the function of our skin cells and capillaries.
 It's easy to forget to stay hydrated when we don't make drinking water a priority, especially during the winter months when our skin's natural moisture evaporates more easily, but making a point of staying hydrated can improve the overall health of our skin.1

 Determining the best treatment for dry skin might depend on what type of issue you’re dealing with.
 Before we go into detail about the various dry skin remedies, let’s take a look at the different types of skin issues.

 1. Regular Dry Skin

 This is the “garden variety” type of dry skin that affects everyone at some point.
-Things like taking very hot showers or baths, not drinking enough, and swimming in chlorinated pools for too long can all contribute to dry skin that is usually temporary.
+Things like taking very hot showers or baths, sun damage, not drinking enough, and swimming in chlorinated pools for too long can all contribute to dry skin that is usually temporary.
 You can combat it by moisturizing regularly for a few days to restore the natural hydration of your skin.

 2. Scaly & Severe Dry Skin